stvnprkns/Kunai-handbook/Employment Policies/Work Equipment.md

 If you decide to use your own machine there are some rules you need to follow:

 ###  Full Disk Encryption
 You are required to fully encrypt your computer's hard drive and any drives containing client information and/or information related to Kunai's business.
-Please provide evidence in the form of a screen shot to XXX on an yearly basis
+Please provide evidence in the form of a screen shot to HR@Kunaiconsulting.com on an yearly basis